Login

 • Category: Blog

-New Year's Resolutions for Your Pelvic Floor | Breathe!https://feminapt.com/blog/new-year-s-resolutions-for-your-pelvic-floor-breathe-correctly
+New Year's Resolutions For Your Pelvic Floor | Breathe!https://feminapt.com/blog/new-year-s-resolutions-for-your-pelvic-floor-breathe-correctly

 Believe it or not, the pelvic floor can affect the quality of our breathing.
 The opposite is also true: Promoting efficient diaphragmatic breathing can improve function of the pelvic floor.
 In this study by Zivkovic et al. Zivkovic et al. ,...